microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

     );
 ```

-Visit our [Getting Started Guide](https://www.fast.design/docs/components/getting-started) for more details, Tips, and Notes.
+Visit our Using Components [Getting Started Guide](https://www.fast.design/docs/components/getting-started) for more details, Tips, and Notes.

 ### fast-components